Integration Guide

 Cache scores appropriately

-Score lookups return in under 50ms, but for high-volume platforms, consider caching scores with a short TTL (60 to 300 seconds).
+Score lookups return quickly, but for high-volume platforms, consider caching scores with a short TTL (60 to 300 seconds).
 Scores update gradually via EMA, so a brief cache will not miss meaningful changes.

 Report both successes and failures